architect/plugin-remix/README.md

 ## Known Issues

+- `createArcTableSessionStorage` from `@remix-run/architect` hasn't been validated in this plugin yet.
 - "`ExperimentalWarning: stream/web is an experimental feature.`" messages pollute the console.
   - This is an issue upstream of Architect and Remix: https://github.com/remix-run/remix/issues/1141
 - Architect Sandbox will warn "`Warning: You may have dependencies that could be inaccessible in production`" when the Remix server isn't hydrated.